hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

   > ReferenceError: L is not defined
 >
 > Then shuffle around the order in your script.
 Put the `leaflet.js script` above your custom script!
-***
+> ***

 ### Customizing

-1. Practice with different tiles, coordinates and zoom levels to make your own base map.
-For example, try to zoom in to the place where you live or work!
+Practice with different tiles, coordinates and zoom levels to make your own base map.

+1. Try to zoom your map to the place where you live or work!
 2. Looking for a specific place to centre on?
 Find your coordinates here: [http://www.mapcoordinates.net/en](http://www.mapcoordinates.net/en)
+3. There are many different tile providers!
+Just copy their code given, replacing your own code starting from `L.tileLayer (... );`

-***
+> ***

-Another free tile provider is [maps.stamen.com](maps.stamen.com).
+> Another free tile provider is [maps.stamen.com](maps.stamen.com).
 These even provide 3 varieties:
 >
   > * http://tile.stamen.com/toner/{z}/{x}/{y}.png
   > * http://tile.stamen.com/terrain/{z}/{x}/{y}.jpg
   > * http://tile.stamen.com/watercolor/{z}/{x}/{y}.jpg
 >
 > Or have a look at https://leaflet-extras.github.io/leaflet-providers/preview/
-***
+> ***
-4. There are many different tiles to use!
-Just copy the code given at the top, replacing your own code starting from `L.tileLayer (... );`

 Continue to [[Leaflet Step 2]]